ianmolbisht/razorpay-agent/README.md

 ## Overview

-BuyFlow allows customers to interact with a merchant using natural language.
+Razorpay AI Merchant Agent allows customers to interact with a merchant using natural language.
 The agent can search products, check availability, manage the cart, and prepare checkout through commerce APIs.